-This Management's Discussion and Analysis ("MD&A") provides a review of the significant developments that have impacted Doman Building Materials Group Ltd. (formerly, "CanWel Building Materials Group Ltd.") (the "Company"), in the quarter ended September 30, 2021 relative to the same quarter of 2020.
-This discussion of the financial condition and results of operations of the Company should be read in conjunction with the Company's audited consolidated financial statements and notes thereto for the year ended December 31, 2020 (the "2020 Consolidated Financial Statements") and the Company's annual MD&A for the year ended December 31, 2020.
-The financial information in this interim MD&A has been prepared in accordance with International Financial Reporting Standards ("IFRS"), applicable to the preparation of interim financial statements.
+This Management's Discussion and Analysis ("MD&A") provides a review of the significant developments that have impacted Doman Building Materials Group Ltd. (formerly, "CanWel Building Materials Group Ltd.") (the "Company"), in the quarter and year ended December 31, 2021 relative to 2020.
+This discussion of the financial condition and results of operations of the Company should be read in conjunction with the Company's audited consolidated financial statements and notes thereto for the year ended December 31, 2021 (the "2021 Consolidated Financial Statements").
+The financial information in this MD&A has been prepared in accordance with International Financial Reporting Standards ("IFRS"), applicable to the preparation of financial statements.